ex1tium/cyberdeck_vscode-theme/README.md

 ## Tested languages
 - As this theme is originally based on 'Kabukicho' by victoriadrake, it supports all languages that are supported by that theme.
 I have tested and further developed it with C#, HTML, CSS, JavaScript, TypeScript, Markdown and Go,

+## Notes

+There is `./helpers/` folder with some python scripts to help with theme development.
+They are not necessary for the theme to work, but they are useful for me.
+You can ignore them.